openfaas/openfaas.github.io/_posts/2019-09-05-eks-openfaas-cloud-build-guide.md

 We will configure our DNS entries, after provisioning OpenFaaS Cloud.
 This is because we need to get the IP address of the `LoadBalancer` which exposes Nginx to the public Internet.

-Later we will create the following DNS A records:
+Later we will create the following DNS CNAME records:

 * `*.cloudnative.space` - a wildcard domain to access user functions
 * `auth.system.cloudnative.space` - the auth domain